Truck Routing Software for ROI & Efficiency

 Roll out in phases that teach you something

-A disciplined rollout usually follows four stages.
+A disciplined rollout usually follows four stages:

-Fix bad addresses, duplicate accounts, wrong vehicle attributes, and missing service-time assumptions.
+- Clean the data: Fix bad addresses, duplicate accounts, wrong vehicle attributes, and missing service‑time assumptions.
 Dirty inputs create fake optimization.

-Dispatchers shape trust in the system.
-If they don't understand how to configure, override, and explain route decisions, the field won't buy in.
+- Train dispatch harder than drivers: Dispatchers shape trust in the system.
+If they don’t understand how to configure, override, and explain route decisions, the field won’t buy in.

-Run planned versus actual.
+- Pilot with feedback loops: Run planned versus actual.
 Compare route adherence, timing, and exception notes.
 Tune the logic before you scale.

-Define when route changes are allowed, who can approve them, and how the reason gets recorded.
+- Scale with governance: Define when route changes are allowed, who can approve them, and how the reason gets recorded.

 Watch the human signals